MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeHybrid/about-the-office-365-best-practices-analyzer-for-exchange-server.md

 description: "Admins can learn about the requirements and capabilities of the BPA for Exchange Server"
 ---

-# About the Office 365 Best Practices Analyzer for Exchange Server
+# About the Office 365 Best Practices Analyzer for Exchange Server 2013

 The Office 365 Best Practices Analyzer is an automated tool that evaluates the health and readiness of your on-premises Exchange environment.
-You can run the Office 365 Best Practices Analyzer on your Exchange Server 2013 at any time to assess the state of your Exchange configuration.
+You can run the Office 365 Best Practices Analyzer on Exchange Server 2013 at any time to assess the state of your Exchange configuration.

 ## Overview

 You can use the Office 365 Best Practices Analyzer in the following environments:

-- On-premises Exchange server only (Exchange 2013)
+- Exchange 2013 (not supported in Exchange Server 2016 or Exchange Server 2019)

-- Hybrid configuration (with Exchange 2013)
+- Hybrid configuration with Exchange 2013 (not supported with Exchange 2016 or Exchange 2019)

 You'll need an Office 365 or Azure Active Directory account to install and use the tool.
 After you've installed and run the tool, you won't be required to sign-in to the Microsoft 365 admin center to re-run the checks (although you might be prompted to sign-in again).